- Optimizely X Web Experimentation

 Open your authenticator app on your mobile device.
 It will generate a new security code every 30 seconds.

 Enter the current security code and click Verify before the code expires.

-When you enable 2-Step Verification, you are given a list of backup codes similar to the screenshot below.
+When you enable 2-step verification, you are given a list of backup codes similar to these:

 If you are using an authentication app such as Google Authenticator, check the app's time correction settings and re-sync the app if necessary.

-If you are still signed into Optimizely (on another device, for example), you can turn off 2-Step Verification within your Account Settings page.
+If you are still signed into Optimizely (on another device, for example), turn off 2-step verification within your Account Settings.

-Ask an Admin on your account to open a support ticket on your behalf.
-Provide the specific user's email address where 2-Step Verification is not working.
-If you are an Admin on the account and cannot login, have another Admin file a support ticket on your behalf with this information.
+Ask an administrator on your account to open a support ticket on your behalf.
+Provide the user's email address whose 2-step verification is not working.
+If you are an administrator on the account and can't log in, have another administrator file a support ticket on your behalf.

-If the above steps do not work, please file a support ticket.
+If these steps do not work, please file a support ticket.